-- OTHER OBLIGATORY INFORMATION as stipulated in the various sets of regulations may be required depending on the nature of the food or the types of claims being made, ex. nutritional claims;
+- Other obligatory information as stipulated in the various sets of regulations may be required depending on the nature of the food or the types of claims being made, e.g. nutritional claims;

 - The universal product code (UPC) is not obligatory; contact GS1 Canada.

 - The label of certain prepackaged cheeses must identify the relative firmness and the principal ripening characteristic; see the marking section of the Dairy Products Regulations for details.

 If packed in bulk, the label of dairy products for which standards are established must bear the following information: the common name; the registration number; churn/vat/lot number and date of production where applicable; declaration of net contents in Canadian units, metric units, or both; in the case of cheese, an indication that it was made from pasteurized milk; the identity and principal place of business of the person by or for whom the dairy product was manufactured or produced for resale; list of ingredients as set out by the Food and Drug Regulations; the durable life and instructions for storage and "Product of" for imported product.
 Markings must be in either English or French.
 Further requirements exist for cheddar cheese packed in bulk; please consult the marking sections of the Dairy Products Regulations.